 For further information, please see Section D-371-35 of the Accounting Manual.

-Payment of honoraria to faculty from other UC campuses should be processed on an Intercampus One-Time Payment Form (UPAY 644C-T) and be routed through APO.
-All honoraria paid to University of California faculty must conform to the relevant provisions in the Academic Personnel Manual Sections 660 and 666.
+Payment of honoraria to faculty from other UC campuses should be processed on an Intercampus One-Time Payment Form (PDF) (UPAY 644C-T) and be routed through APO.
+Honoraria payments from LBNL are paid through Central Payroll and a corresponding invoice is created in BFS:AR.
+See Lawrence Berkeley Lab Honorarium to UCB Faculty instructions.
+All honoraria paid to University of California faculty must conform to the relevant provisions in the Academic Personnel Manual Sections 660 and 666 (PDF).
 Note that State funds cannot be used for honoraria paid to University of California faculty.

 For further information on honoraria paid to UC faculty, please contact the Academic Personnel Office at 642-5626 or APpolicy@berkeley.edu.

 Non-academic staff members are not eligible to receive either honoraria or any other payments that are not related to the service they are providing as employees.

 Honoraria payments to foreign individuals are subject to the same guidelines as citizens and residents of the U.S. In addition, there are other requirements that must be met before a payment can be made.

 1. Determine if a GLACIER Tax Record is required

 If the foreign individual is not a U.S. Citizen, U.S. Permanent Resident, Refugee or Asylee, they must have a complete GLACIER Tax Record and all GLACIER forms must be signed and submitted to Central Payroll before the payment can be processed.
 Information regarding GLACIER can be found at GLACIER Tax Compliance System.

 2. Determine if the foreign individual has a US Tax ID Number